-A former President of the Tarka Line (the rail service that runs through much of the Mid Devon part of Central Devon), Mel successfully fought to keep the smaller stations on the line open after a North Devon campaign group lobbied for their closure to reduce journey times between Barnstaple and Exeter.
+A former President of the Tarka Line (the rail service that runs through much of the Mid Devon part of Central Devon), Mel successfully fought with local councillors to keep the smaller stations on the line open after a North Devon campaign group lobbied for their closure to reduce journey times between Barnstaple and Exeter.

 Mel has also fought to preserve a number of local bus services, once even persuading the then Managing Director of Stagecoach to personally drive a bus route in Crediton that the company was looking to cut.
 Mel was able to demonstrate the importance of the route and that very little time was saved by reducing the number of stops.
 The route was reinstated.